 In this way, Sellers can import their Woo-Commerce Store’s products to admin’s Shopify Store.

-Now, once the Seller imports his/her WooCommerce Store’s products to admin’s Shopify Store, both admin and seller can view the imported products in the Product Listing section of their respective panel.
+Now, you can view the products in the Product Listing section of their respective panel.

 Now, once the admin denies any product, he needs to mention the reason for the same.

-This is all about Shopify Multivendor Marketplace WooCommerce Connector feature app.
+So, this is all about Multivendor Marketplace WooCommerce Connector feature app.